siligam/sworkflow/README.md

 preprocess  9078467  COMPLETED
 ```

+# Big Picture

+The work-flow to build a simple or a complex task dependency is to just
+concentrate on gradual iterative building of task graph.
+Associating the task
+names with respective job scripts can be differed as a final step.
+Just start
+off building partial graph and get a intuitive feeling of the task graph by
+visualizing it (`sworkflow vis`).
+Once the task dependencies are defined as
+desired, it is also possible to submit the suite even before associating task
+names with the actual job scripts.
+In this case, a dummy task of `sleeping for 2
+seconds` is triggered for each task.
+This way, corrections to suite can be made
+if task flow through the graph deviates from users expectation.
+As a final step,
+define association of task name to job script.

 # Presentation

 I talked about this tool in one of GoeHPCoffee sessions at GWDG.
+The
-The presentation not only covers a brief overview of slurm's `--dependency` feature but also showcases usage of this package with few examples.
+presentation not only covers a brief overview of slurm's `--dependency` feature
+but also showcases usage of this package with few examples.

 Presentation link: https://pad.gwdg.de/ZVBwU_rPSOih4PWK0B3wMA?view